Great French Wine Blight: Solution

 The grafting method was tested, and proved a success.
 The process was colloquially termed "reconstitution" by French wine growers.
 The cure for the disease caused a great division in the wine industry: some, who became known as the "chemists", rejected the grafting solution and persisted with the use of pesticides and chemicals.
 Those who became grafters were known as "Americanists", or "wood merchants".
 Following the demonstrated success of grafting in the 1870s and 1880s the immense task of "reconstituting" the majority of France's vineyards began.

+In the Cognac region, where chalky soils posed particular difficulties for American rootstocks, Léon Benjamin Croizet of Saint-Même-les-Carrières established experimental vineyards from 1871 and a public trial field in 1883, work that Louis Ravaz credited with contributing to the reconstitution of the Charentais vineyard; Croizet received the Legion of Honour in 1902 for these efforts.

 Prize

 The French government had offered over 320,000 Francs as a reward to whoever could discover a cure for the blight.
 Having reportedly been the first to suggest the possibility of using the resistant American rootstock, Leo Laliman tried to claim the money, but the French government refused to award it, with the rationale that he had not cured the blight, but rather stopped it from occurring.
 However, there may have been other reasons for the government denying Laliman the prize: he was mistrusted by several notable parties, and he was thought by many to have originally introduced the pest.